 In this systematic review and meta-analysis, we identified 34 studies that presented results on air pollution exposure, a temperature variable, and respiratory mortality and/or RHA.
 As far as we are aware, this is the first systematic review that aims to assess available literature on both air pollution and temperature exposures and their effect on respiratory health outcomes.

 The majority of studies reported an increased odds of both respiratory mortality and RHA after exposure to air pollutants (PM10, NO2, and O3), and high temperatures.
 This was supported by our meta-analyses, which found statistically significant results for the effect of air pollutants and high temperatures on our respiratory outcomes.
-For low temperatures, results were largely inconsistent; overall, there appears to be an increased in odds for respiratory mortality and RHA after exposure to selected air pollutants (PM10, NO2, and O3) and low temperatures.
+For low temperatures, results were largely inconsistent; overall, there appears to be an increased odds for respiratory mortality and RHA after exposure to selected air pollutants (PM10, NO2, and O3) and low temperatures.